 This answer to this question depends on the terms of your Divorce Decree.
 If your Decree states that he is solely responsible for these expenses, then he cannot force you to contribute.
 In contrast, if the Decree states that you are required to make some contribution to those expenses, then he...Read more »

 Spouse has filed an A&B claim against me, misleading the police officers into who the victim really is (case now dismissed).
 I need help filing for divorce and staying away from him (as well as custody of my 14 month old daughter) because he is unstable and angry.
-Can someone please advise me what...
+Can someone please advise me...
 Read more »

 You will need to file a Complaint for Divorce and a Motion for an Order to Vacate Marital Home.
-To get an immediate order directing your Husband to vacate the marital home, you will need to show that you and/or your daughter's health, safety, or welfare would be endangered if the Court did not...Read more »
+To get an immediate order directing your Husband to vacate the marital home, you will need to show that you and/or your daughter's health, safety, or welfare would be endangered if the Court did...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.